tom42/agbpack/doc/HUFFMAN.md

 stored in a byte.
 So a leaf node has 8 bits to store the symbol it represents.
 With 8 bit symbols this leaves no room in a node to store the node's type.
 That information is stored in the parent node.
-The root node is implicitly assumed to be an intermediate node.
+The root node is implicitly assumed to be an internal node.

-### Format of intermediate nodes
+### Format of internal nodes

 TODO: describe it (What about the offset?)